 Fan of butternut squash recipes?
 Check out these butternut squash fritters!

-Why We Love Oven Roasted Butternut Squash Cubes
+Why We Love These Oven Roasted Butternut Squash Cubes

-- Great way to use a seasonal favourite, butternut squash
+- It’s a great way to use a seasonal favourite, butternut squash.

-- Can enjoy warm or cool (in a salad)
+- Roasted butternut squash can be enjoyed warm or cool (in a salad).

 - Of course, it tastes delicious!